wiraizkandar/wiraizkandar/README.md

 👋 Hi, I’m @wiraizkandar

-#### Back-End Developer Expertise

-As an experienced back-end developer, I bring a deep understanding of the server-side components that power web applications and ensure their functionality, performance, and security
+As an experienced developer, I bring a deep understanding of the server-side components that power web applications and ensure their functionality, performance, and security

 #### Tech Stack